After the Crash: How to Handle a Multi-Car Pileup Claim in CA

 The Importance of Acting Quickly

 The sooner you initiate the claims process, the better your chances of securing maximum compensation.
-Evidence like photos, witness statements, and police reports can fade over time or be lost, especially if the initial collision occurred some time ago.
+Evidence, such as photos, witness statements, and police reports, can fade over time or be lost, especially if the initial collision occurred some time ago.

 California also has a statute of limitations for filing personal injury claims, so acting quickly is important.